 Your author color is associated with the comments you add to a presentation.
 You can change your author color at any time.

 Choose View > Comments > Author Color (from the View menu at the top of your screen), then choose a color.

 If you have a presentation open, all of your comments in the presentation switch to the new color, and any new presentations you create using the same author name use the new color.

-Note: You must add a comment or make a change using the new color to save it in Keynote preferences.
+Note: You must add a comment or make a change using the new color to save it in Keynote settings.
 If you close the presentation without making any changes, the author color reverts back to the previous color.